 Always ask yourself these key presentation planning questions no matter how many times you've presented.
 During the entire development process there are many questions you need to answer.
 However, there is small set of questions that are the most important when you begin presentation planning.

 You may have watched or heard about Simon Sinek's TED Talk about Why.
 While his talk was more about product development, the same philosophy can be applied to giving a presentation.

 It is essential you are explicitly clear on why you are giving the presentation and that you have a clear purpose.
 Asking yourself planning questions as a first step allows you to have the clarity.

 What’s Your Overall Message?

-If you don’t ask yourself any other question when you begin planning your presentation, this is the one question you must ask.
+If you don’t ask yourself any other planning question when you begin developing your presentation, this is the one question you must ask.
 Garr Reynolds phrases this question in his book Presentation Zen as “What’s the point?” (read my book review)

 If you aren’t clear on your overall message, it will make every other step of the presentation development process more challenging.
 And, when you give your presentation, the audience will walk away frustrated, bored, and unmotivated.